qrvey/partner-portal/docs/software-developer/04-Embedding Qrvey Widgets/05-Widgets/dashboard-view.md

 }
 ```

-## Subscription Settings
+### Subscription Settings
 In the Dashboard View widget, you can enable end users to subscribe to a scheduled delivery of exported dashboards or specific charts.
 For more information on using subscriptions, see [Subscribing to Exports](../../../composer/06-Building%20Dashboards/02-Dashboards/subscribing-exports.md).

+>**Note**: The Subscriptions feature relies on the user being authenticated and needs the `clientid` property set for the logged-in user.
+The property’s value should represent a unique identifier for each end user.

 To enable the User Subscriptions option in the Dashboard View widget, set the `enable_subscriptions` property to `true`.
-For example:

 ```js
 const subscriptions_settings = {
           enable_subscriptions: true
 }
 ```

->**Note**: The Subscriptions feature relies on the user being authenticated and needs the `clientid` property set for the logged-in user.
-The property’s value should represent a unique identifier for each end user.

-### subscriptions_settings object properties
-The following table describes the properties of the `subscription_settings` object.

 | **Property** | **Description** |  **Type** |  **Default** |  **Required** |
 | --- | --- | --- | --- | --- |